matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 On a side note, end-to-end encrypted rooms with a very large number of 'followers' don't make a lot of change.

-TODO (1) : Define what large room means and what is the recommanded maximum number of participants in a E2EE room.
+TODO (1) : Define what large room means and what is the recommended maximum number of participants in a E2EE room.

 **UI considerations :**